Graysonia, Arkansas

+Graysonia is an unincorporated place in Clark County, Arkansas, United States.

-Graysonia was once a boomtown in Clark County, Arkansas, United States, but has since become a ghost town.
+Graysonia was once a boomtown but has since become a ghost town.
 It is located on a dirt road in what is now known locally as "the middle of nowhere", halfway between Arkadelphia and Alpine.
 There are no populated communities in its vicinity and only a few scattered residences within a few miles of the former town's location.
 In the early 20th century, Graysonia was a main hub for the local timber industry.
 It had a population of actual residents estimated at better than 1,000.

 History

 In 1902 businessmen William Grayson and Nelson McCleod became principal shareholders in the "Arkadelphia Lumber Company".
 They made the decision to move their operations along the Antoine River due to their previous location no longer having the resources they needed to be productive.
 The community was named "Graysonia" after William Grayson.
 At its founding, the community had a population of 350 people, which would more than double shortly thereafter.
 The high lumber demands brought on by World War I made the mill in Graysonia one of the most productive in the south.
 The more than 500 employees were soon producing over 150000 board feet per day, substantially more than any other mill in the south.
 Most mills at that time were averaging 25000 board feet per day.
 The "Memphis Dallas and Gulf" railroad ran its route between 1909 and the mid-1930s.
 Around 1907, several kilns, a fire house, a water reservoir, the main mill house and some shotgun houses were built.
 Within a decade there were several hundred houses, a hillside restaurant and some small cafés, three hotels and a number of large mill buildings.

 Although it was a "company owned town", Graysonia elected its town officials, and it became incorporated.
 Soon the town had its own movie theater, three hotels, a school and a church, along with a running water system and electricity.
 In 1924, the Bemis family bought into the corporation, and it became the "Ozan-Graysonia Lumber Company".
 The Bemis family were major mill owners, owning the Ozan Lumber Company, and for the next five years the company saw its greatest success.
 The decline of the town was due mainly to the company operating on a "cut and move" mentality, meaning they used the resources readily available, then moved on to another location.